angular/angular/aio/content/guide/service-worker-intro.md

 If the user is accessing your application with a browser that does not support service workers, the service worker is not registered and related behavior such as offline cache management and push notifications does not happen.
 More specifically:

-* The browser does not download the service worker script and `ngsw.json` manifest file.
+* The browser does not download the service worker script and the `ngsw.json` manifest file.
 * Active attempts to interact with the service worker, such as calling `SwUpdate.checkForUpdate()`, return rejected promises.
 * The observable events of related services, such as `SwUpdate.available`, are not triggered.